Start by selecting a plan. Choose from the following options:

 How is my dining plan billed?

 We process meal plan applications weekly and send them to the cashier’s office beginning in June each year.
 It may take up to two weeks before the charges register with the cashier.
 That said, as long as we have your request, we can make your plan active within 48 hours, regardless of whether or not it has been billed and paid for.

 If you change or cancel your meal plan, we will send a credit or additional debit to the cashier’s office for processing.
 Expect up to two weeks for the charges to be reflected at the cashier’s office and perhaps more if your request is logged during the winter holiday as the university is closed during that time.

 It’s the beginning of the semester but I can only see my dining dollars balance from the previous semester.
 I know I have more.
 What do I do?

 If you still have a Dining Dollars balance from the previous semester, your new balance will not show up at the cash register until your old balance is depleted.
 To check the status of your meal plan and dining dollars balance, visit go.ncsu.edu/manage-my-meal-plan.
 Here, you will be able to see your entire available balance.

 When is it active?

-Meal plans become active as soon as housing is open each semester.
+Meal plans for the fall semester are active August 6, 2016.
 Please plan to have your meal plan request in our system at least 48 hours prior to arriving on campus.

 I’m ready to sign up.
 What do I do?